egiden/django-contact-us-tools/docs/source/forms.rst

 Forms
 =====

-.. module:: contact_us_tools.forms
+.. py:module:: contact_us_tools.forms

-.. class:: BaseContactUstForm
+.. class:: BaseContactUsForm

     :class:`BaseContactUsForm` does nothing more than adding ``placeholder`` values to the ``name``, ``email``, and ``message`` fields as detailed below.